NicolaTommasi8/abnormalest/README.md

     iterate(integer) btolerance(#) ptolerance(#) difficult fix(varlist2) ]
 ```

-See the help file `help abnormalest' for details.
+See the help file `help abnormalest` for details.